khanfarabi/Graph-Covolution-Network/README.md

 In this project, I have implemented Graph Convolution Networks (GCN) using python.
 I have tried to explain the prediction made by GNN using the first-order-logic formulas in Markov Logic Networks (MLN).
 GCN is a deep learning model that uses the relational knowledge to perform the inference.
 However, it is hard to explain the predictions made by deep models.
 In this project, I have incorporated MLN to describe the inference outcomes made by GCN.
 The project work is still in progress.
 In future, the new explanation algorithms will be added.
 I have used publicly available cora data set.

 # Running Program
+You have to  run the following command_1 and command_2 respectively in the notebook:

-In order to get CORA MLN explanation for the prdiction, you have run MLN__Cora_explanation() command and to get GCN outcomes you have to run GCN_Result()  command
+command_1: In order to get CORA MLN explanation for the prdiction: WORDS,Store_Explanation_r=MLN__Cora_explanation().
+Here WORDS are the evidence file, and Store_Explanation_r contains the explanations of the queries.

+command_2: To get GCN outcomes you have to run: GCN_Result(WORDS,Store_Explanation_r)

 # Software requirements
 The following softwares are required: